 Expose Them to the Elements

 If you store your coins in the attic or basement, you are probably exposing them to extremes of temperature and humidity that will promote their oxidation.
-In addition, these conditions will more quickly break down the storage materials (such as flips, paper and cardboard, plastic containers, etc.) your coins are organized in.
-To protect your collection the best, store it in a dark, dry, temperature-controlled environment (such as a safe deposit box or specialized coin cabinet.
+Also, these conditions will quickly break down the storage materials (such as flips, paper envelopes, cardboard holders, plastic containers, etc.) that hold your coins.
+To protect your coin collection, it is best to store it in a dark, dry, temperature-controlled environment such as a safe deposit box or specialized coin cabinet.